Nova Scotia Route 358

 Route 358 is a collector road in the Canadian province of Nova Scotia.

+Location

 It is located in Kings County and connects Greenwich at Trunk 1 with Scot's Bay.
 Between Port Williams and Canard, the highway crosses the Canard River and the low fields of the riverbank in a wide curve, tracing the path of the Grand Dyke, built by the Acadians about 1750.